openoakland/funding-public-safety/README.md

 ### Working on the site

-- Always remember to pull the latest version from `main` branch before beginning to work: `git pull origin main`.
+Assumes you're using Terminal/command line and have completed the `Getting Started` section above...

+1. Navigate to your local directory:
+  - `cd ~/{file-path}/funding-public-safety`

+2. Create and check out a new branch based on `main` branch:
+  - `git status` (tells you which branch you're on)
+  - `git checkout main` (checks out the `main` if you're not already there)
+  - `git pull origin main` (pulls latest changes from `main`)
-- Before editing any files, create a new branch named with a clear summary of the changes being implemented (e.g. `update-about-content` or `feature-polling`).
+  - `git checkout -b {new-branch-name}` (creates and checks out a new branch based on `main`; branch name should reflect a concise summary of the general changes being implemented; e.g. `update-about-content` or `feature-polling`)

-- Design/build changes should be made within the `/src` directory.
+3. Design/build changes should be made within the `/src` directory using your preferred text editor.
 Site-wide configuration changes should be made with caution in `package.json` and `eleventy.js` files.

-- When your changes are ready for review, open a pull request in GitHub and request a review from anyone on the team.
+4. When your changes are ready for review, open a pull request in GitHub and request a review from anyone on the team.
 Please give us about 48 hours to follow up.

 ### Site structure and styles